We are thankful for the help and support from all of our participants!

 - Bethany Nowviskie (Digital Library Federation)

 Thank you to: Jolanda-Pieta van Arnhem, Elvia Arroyo-Ramirez, Jenny Bossaller, Emily Crawford, Tina Gross, Inga Haugen, Jasmine Jones, Elisabeth Kaplan, Rhonda Kauffman, Jessica Keyes, Stacy Maubourquette, Alyse Minter, Jennifer Nardine, JJ Pionke, Milena Radzikowska, K.J.
-Rawson, Tamara Rhodes, Roopika Risam, Kendall Roark, and Bernadette Santamaria.
+Rawson, Dean Rehberger, Tamara Rhodes, Roopika Risam, and Kendall Roark.